Chart Color Schemes

 Population

-Population growth drivers in Mapleton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mapleton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a population increase just below the median of regional areas across the nation is expected, with the area expected to increase by 173 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 8.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected for Mapleton statistical area (Lv2), with an estimated increase of 186 persons to 2041, reflecting an increase of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population